system-transparency/stfe/README.md

 To produce trustworthy STHs a simple form of [witness cosigning](https://arxiv.org/pdf/1503.08768.pdf) is built into the log.
+Witnesses poll the log for the next stable STH, and verify that it is consistent before posting a cosignature that can then be served by the log.

-## Minimum acceptance criteria and scope
+## Acceptance criteria and scope
-A log should accept a submission if it is:
+A log should accept a leaf submission if it is:
 - Well-formed, see data structure definitions below.
 - Digitally signed by a registered namespace.